liaochenlanruo/pgcgap/docs/index.md

 <br/>

 - The full path of reference genome in fasta format or GenBank format (__must be provided__).

+### AntiRes
+Genomes files (complete or draft) in a directory (Default: Results/Assembles/Scaf/Illumina under the working directory).

 ## Output Files